MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 description: Upgrade outdated NPM packages and make a PR with the lockfile changes
 ---

 The aim of these recipes is to upgrade dependencies in `package-lock.json`.

 This could be run on a schedule or on a manual trigger.

 ## Why?

-The advantage is to stay up to date within the semvar restrictions in `package.json`, such that you get updated direct dependencies and indirect dependencies.
+The advantage is to stay up to date within the semantic versioning restrictions in `package.json`, such that you get updated direct dependencies and indirect dependencies.
 Thus avoiding bugs and vulnerabilities.

 While taking the manual effort out of running manual tasks (upgrading locally, committing and checking if checks pass).